MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 ## What are my options if my subscription is about to expire?

 While a subscription is active, you and your end users have normal access to your data, services like email and OneDrive for Business, and Office applications.
-As the admin, you'll receive a series of notifications via email and in the Admin center as your subscription nears its expiration date.
+As the admin, you'll receive a series of notifications via email and in the admin center as your subscription nears its expiration date.

 Before the subscription actually reaches its expiration date, you have a few options: